 It is proposed to make these changes in H.TPS-SIG.
 Change is marked up against TD 169 R3/WP1 from the last meeting.

 [Begin Proposal]

 8.2 Call session setup

+If two endpoints both support CLUE signalling the normal basic call session setup procedure should be followed as the figure below.